bcowgill/perljs/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+## TODO

+Install husky and prettier with build targets.

 ## Release History